doomnor/anki-manual-zh-tw/src/filtered-decks.md

   also removes the emptied deck from the deck list.
 No cards are deleted when you delete a filtered deck.

-In the old scheduler, if you create, rebuild, empty, or delete a filtered deck while cards are still in learning, they will be turned back into new cards.
+In the old scheduler, if you create, rebuild, empty or delete a filtered deck while cards are still in learning, they will be turned back into new cards.
 In the case of failed reviews in relearning, any remaining relearning steps will be skipped.
-This was fixed in the [v2 scheduler](https://faqs.ankiweb.net/the-anki-2.1-scheduler.html) so cards are no longer reset.
+This has been fixed in the [new scheduler](https://faqs.ankiweb.net/the-anki-2.1-scheduler.html) so cards are no longer reset.

 ## Creating Manually

-Advanced users can create filtered decks with arbitrary search strings (or 'filters'), instead of relying on the preset filters.
+Advanced users can create filtered decks with arbitrary search strings, instead of relying on set presets.
 To create a filtered deck manually, choose Create Filtered Deck from the Tools menu.

 When you click the Build button, Anki finds cards that match the